 - Limit your grant to one area of focus.
-Impact will touch multiple areas, but for ease in implementation and evaluation, choose one.
+Impact will touch multiple areas, but for simplifying the application, implementation, demonstrating benefits, and reporting, choose one.

 - Have him or her on board as your grant consultant.
 Call them.
 They can help, and your calls keep them up to date - even if things are not going well.
 They understand!

-- The Grant Coordinator will help with past, present and future grant success.
+- The Grant Officer will help with past, present and future grant success.

-- The Grant Coordinator is your coach; this assures that your grant will meet Global Grant guidelines, and the final report will be much easier.
+- The Grant Officer is your coach; this assures that your grant will meet Global Grant guidelines and requirements.
+Electronic interim and final reporting will be much easier.

 - Money Matters

 - Establish a separate U.S. bank account for grant funds.